James-Tuppen/Site/dev/Page content/Home.md

 And finally, I made this website to enter the Premier"s coding challenge.
 However, I just want to note that I am entering this competition not for any prize or recognition, but because I want to "engage with tech experts to develop their talent and awareness of future pathways."
 Sure, a prize would be cool but what really matters to me is the programming itself.
 I would like to work in software development, (I could improve Daymap lol) or work at the <a target="_blank" rel="noopener" href="https://www.asd.gov.au">ASD</a>.
 It would be incredible to get to talk to experienced people about my career and possibly even see what it is like to work at some of these jobs.

 Turthfully, this has been one of the most stressful projects I have even done, in part due to the many other assignments that were due at the same time.
+But I'm happy I learned so much.